Daniel-Getnet/Shot-Put-performance/README.md

 ### Target Variable
  Distance
+ ## Key Findings

+- **Top Predictors**: The feature selection process identified that release velocity, gender, shot path length, and body mass are the most influential predictors of shot put performance.
+- **Model Performance**: Gradient Boosting (GB) emerged as the best model, achieving an R² of 0.8248, MAE of 0.4474, and RMSE of 0.6500.
+- **Evaluation Metrics**: Models were evaluated using R², Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).
  ## Conclusions

 Analysis of feature importance in the Random Forest (RF) model identified **release velocity**, **gender**, **shot path length**, and **body mass** as the most influential predictors of shot put distance.
 These features significantly improved the model's accuracy, highlighting key factors in shot put performance.